 Pro tip: If you post about your back to school guide on Twitter, be sure to include a trending hashtag such as #backtoschool.

 If you mention any specific products, or have a sponsor for your back to school guides, ask for assistance in promoting your guide.
 For example, let’s say your guide is sponsored by a local bakery.
 Ask them to share your guide on their social channels and with their email list.

-In fact, you could even share it with the local media and ask them to have you on as an expert for their back to school programming.
+In fact, you could even share it with the local media and ask them to have you on as an expert for their back-to-school programming.
 Who knows?
-You could get more promotion for your business or blog than you ever thought possible.
+You could get more promotions for your business or blog than you ever thought possible.

 That’s enough schooling from me for now I think.
 Time for some homework: Take the information from today’s lesson and create a back to school guide of your own.
 And yes, this will be on the test!